SemanticLab/semanticlab.github.io/projects.md

 Our work has generated the following subproject:

  - <a name="e.a.t.-+-lod-bibliography"></a>**E.A.T. + LOD Bibliography** <br/>
 This project aims to transform the E.A.T.
-Bibliography into linked data to become part of the broader Robert Rauschenberg & E.A.T. dataset.
+Bibliography into linked data to become part of the broader E.A.T. + LOD dataset.
 The E.A.T.
 Bibliography, created by Billy Klüver, consists of a list of over 600 references centered on the E.A.T. initiative.
 This document was shared by Julie Martin, the current director of E.A.T.
-The goal of the project is to enhance the Robert Rauschenberg & E.A.T. project with bibliographic data to provide unified access and discovery to E.A.T. research, collection, and related reference data.
+The goal of the project is to enhance the E.A.T + LOD project with bibliographic data to provide unified access and discovery to E.A.T. research, collection, and related reference data.
 Documentation for the project is available [here](http://base.semlab.io/wiki/Item_talk:Q20517#The_E.A.T._Bibliography_Project_Wikibase_Project_Page).

 Additional project documentation coming soon.